Updated January 30, 2020 at 12:34 PM

 Think of the little things like delivering valuable content or go big by letting a hot prospect see what it’s like being a client of yours by inviting them to a social event.

 You have to be willing to engage with those older prospects in order to cultivate new relationships.
-So in 2019, create a nurturing process that even the coldest of prospects will warm up to.
+Create a nurturing process that even the coldest of prospects will warm up to.

 5. Video, Video, Video

-Video content will gain even more popularity in 2019.
+Video content will gain even more popularity this year.
 Brief videos can hold attention while relaying pertinent information to your clients and prospects.
 Seeing you on video will help them feel as if they’re more connected with you versus seeing your picture on a mailer or website.

 Video gives a personal touch to your website, email, and social media.
 They can be pushed out on multiple channels and can inspire content for you to use as a blog post or vice versa.
 Videos are becoming more search-friendly with their caption options and Google rolling out a video carousel preview in search results.